tugberkugurlu/go-bloggy/web/posts/2010/2010-04-16_08-58-37_definition-of-tourist-who-is-tourist-what-is-the-comprehensive-definition-of-tourist.md

 ---
 title: Definition of Tourist / Who is Tourist, What is the Comprehensive Definition of Tourist ?
+abstract: In this mini article, you will find the Comprehensive, Exact Definition Of Tourist !
 created_at: 2010-04-16 08:58:37 +0000 UTC
 tags:
 - Tourism